Sustainability at UNC is about Three Zeros

 How Do We Measure Success?

 We track various metrics to measure campus progress toward zero.
 Waste per capita has fallen approximately one percent per year since the fiscal year 2002.
-We have seen a 22 percent reduction in Greenhouse Gas Emissions since 2007.
+We have seen a an overall reduction of 21 percent in Greenhouse Gas Emissions since 2007.
 And, since 2000, UNC’s water use intensity declined 63 percent.
 Learn more about our Progress.

 UNC-Chapel Hill is certified GOLD through AASHE STARs, has received the Cool Schools ranking from Sierra Club and has been designated Silver Status from the League of American Bicyclists.